-- (1) In order to facilitate the collection of data based on data altruism, the Commission may shall adopt implementing acts developing a European data altruism consent form.
+- (1) In order to facilitate the collection of data based on data altruism, the Commission may shall adopt implementing acts developing a European data altruism consent form, after consultation of the European Data Protection Board.
 The form shall allow the collection of consent across Member States in a uniform format.
 Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (32). - (2) The European data altruism consent form shall use a modular approach allowing customisation for specific sectors and for different purposes. - (3) Where personal data are provided, the European data altruism consent form shall ensure that data subjects are able to give consent to and withdraw consent from a specific data processing operation in compliance with the requirements of Regulation (EU) 2016/679. - (4) The form shall be available in a manner that can be printed on paper and read by humans as well as in an electronic, machine-readable form.